Total Quality Management (TQM)

-This article explains Total Quality Management (TQM) in a practical way.
+Total Quality Management: this article explains Total Quality Management (TQM) in a practical way.
 It defines TQM, as well as explains its principles.
 It also offers a practical approach on TQM.
 After reading this article, you will understand the basics of this powerful quality management tool.

-Total quality management is an extensive and structured organization management approach that focuses on continuous quality improvement of products and services by using continuous feedback.
+Total Quality Management is an extensive and structured organization management approach that focuses on continuous quality improvement of products and services and long term success by using continuous feedback.
 Joseph Juran was one of the founders of total quality management just like William Edwards Deming.

-When using total quality management it is of crucial importance to remember that only customers determine the level of quality.
+When using TQM it is of crucial importance to remember that only customers determine the level of quality.
 Whatever efforts are made with respect to training employees or improving processes, only customers determine, for example through evaluation or satisfaction measurement, whether your efforts have contributed to the continuous improvement of product quality and services.

-Following principle Process centred, it is important to have an integrated organization system that can be modelled for example ISO 9000 or a company quality system for the understanding and handling of the quality of the products or services of an organization.
+Following the Process centered principle, it is important to have an integrated organization system that can be modelled for example ISO 9000 or a company quality system for the understanding and handling of the quality of the products or services of an organization.

 Strategic and systematic approach